VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 Here, notice you can see the same two code macros for **M190** and and **M109**, right above PRINT_START, with commas before them.
 As we said earlier, these are comments and are ignored by the printer.
 But what else do we see?
 If we keep looking at the gcode above, notice there are OTHER entries for M109 and M190, but these are not commented out!
 After the macro, we see the parameters sent to the macro (S215 and S55).
 These are the exact values we saw earlier when we found the bed temperature parameter above.

 So lets take a step back and see what we have going on here now.
-First, notice there is a call to PRINT_START here, and we also see the EXTRUDER parameter with a value of 215, and a BED parameter with a value of 55.
+First, notice there is a call to PRINT_START here, and we also see the **EXTRUDER** parameter with a value of *215*, and a **BED** parameter with a value of *55*.
 These line up with what we said in the previous paragraph in that they are the same values as the parameters for bed temperature and hot end temperature.

-As the printer begins evaluating the gcode its printing, it gets to the PRINT_START line, and then calls OUR PRINT_START macro from printer.cfg.
+As the printer begins evaluating the gcode its printing, it gets to the PRINT_START line, and then calls OUR PRINT_START macro from `printer.cfg`.
 In our case, right now, it would do a G32 (Home, quad gantry level, rehome) and then move the nozzle away from the bed.
 After PRINT_START finishes, it then keeps sequentially processing gcode commands in order.
 Note that several lines down we see our two heating macros being called, one for the bed, **M190 55**, and one for the hot end, **M109 S215**).

 THIS is how we were able to be successful in printing things without having to manually set bed temps, hot end temps, and so on, because the slicer inserted the appropriate calls for us to ensure the heating happened.